hesmatt/docker-receipes/README.md

 https://docs.docker.com/engine/install/ubuntu/

 (Based off of Ubuntu, however, the commands can be easily adjusted and used on any other distro of your choice.)

+##Pull Request
+Pull request are welcomed, as well as adding new 'receipes' into this project :)